anish-jai/PascalCodeGen/README.md

-# Pascal-like Language Compiler and Interpreter
+# Pascal Language Compiler and Interpreter

 A Java-based compiler and interpreter for a Pascal-like programming language that supports compilation to MIPS assembly code.